qoretechnologies/qorus-vscode/README.md

 ## Version 3.6.4 overview - What's new:

 - Fixed Pipeline & FSM provider fields & unnecessary draft saving issue
+- Fixed a bug where deploying an FSM would not deploy Class dependencies
+- Fixed a bug where FSM drafts would be saved without any changes when editing FSMs

 ## Version 3.6.3 overview - What's new: